Who are SERV Wessex?

 Why Sponsor us?

 SERV Wessex is a registered charity established by local volunteers to deliver essential blood and urgent medical supplies, between hospitals and other healthcare sites in Hampshire, South Wiltshire and Dorset.
-During the day we also provide a delivery service for Human milk to the neonatal units in our area and provide a collection service for heart monitors.
-Since the 1st of April 2020 we have been providing a daily Hospital Pharmacy service delivering medication and controlled drugs to patients that are shielding in the community as well as providing all our other services.
+During the day we also provide a delivery and collection service for Human milk to the neonatal units in our area.
 Thus, giving the NHS access to our dedicated and trained volunteers 24 hours a day.

 Outside normal office hours, hospitals rely on taxis, couriers or front-line emergency vehicles to transfer urgent medical supplies or test samples between hospitals and other sites.
 Blood Bike groups, across the country, carry out this service free of charge, ensuring the limited resources of the NHS can be used where it makes a difference.
 SERV Wessex Blood Bikes’ funding comes entirely from charitable donations, and the service is provided solely by volunteers, giving their own free time to help others.